bhoriuchi/bookshelf-factory/README.md

 <br>

-to actually use a view, simply chaing the view() function before any fetchAll or getResource/getResources functions
+to actually use a view, simply chain the view() function before any fetchAll or getResource/getResources functions

 <br>